-For every day-not just every class meeting-an essay is late, I will reduce the essay's final score by 10 points.
+For every day an essay is late, I will reduce the essay's final score by 10 points.
 Please note that late submissions will be graded after all punctually submitted compositions, at my earliest convenience.
-Students are not under any circumstances to submit any of their original writing that has been submitted in another class (even if the essay was submitted in one of my classes previously), posted on the Internet, or published in any form.
-Such submissions will earn a grade of zero.
+Please come see me if you need an extension.

-AI Policy
+Al Policy

-Students are not allowed to use Artificial Intelligence (AI) tools (also known as "chatbots")--such as ChatGPT, for example --for any class assignment/activity unless the assignment/activity specifically states that AI use is permitted.
+Students are not allowed to use Artificial Intelligence (AI) tools (also known as "chatbots") -- such as ChatGPT, for example --for any class assignment/activity unless the assignment/activity specifically states that AI use is permitted.